Allen Klein: Mickie Most and the British Invasion

-In 1964, Klein became the American business manager of Mickie Most, a former singer who was the savvy producer of hits for the Animals and Herman's Hermits.
+In 1964, Klein became the American business manager of Mickie Most, a former singer who was the producer of hits for the Animals and Herman's Hermits.
 Klein extended to Most a million-dollar promise, adding that if he failed to deliver in only one month, Most owed him nothing.
-Klein did deliver, through strategic re-negotiations of existing contracts and new producing opportunities for RCA, including offers for Most to produce for both Sam Cooke and Elvis Presley.
+Klein did deliver, through strategic renegotiations of existing contracts and new producing opportunities for RCA, including offers for Most to produce for both Cooke and Elvis Presley.
 Though the latter two prospects did not materialize, Most was suddenly one of the most talked-about and financially gratified figures in the English recording industry, and Klein was a step closer to eventual agreements with both the Beatles and the Rolling Stones.

 His victories for Most won Klein access to several key English musicians.
 He eventually negotiated vastly improved deals for The Animals, Herman's Hermits, the Kinks, Lulu, Donovan, and Pete Townshend of the Who.
-However, Klein's help came at a price.
-To shelter his clients' money from Britain's high taxation rate on income earned abroad, Klein held the money for them at the Chemical Bank in New York City and paid it to them over periods of time of up to 20 years.
-Klein invested that money, which earned far more than Klein was obligated to pay to his clients, and he kept the difference in the accounts, thereby maintaining control over the money.
+But Klein's help came at a price.
+To shelter his clients' money from Britain's high taxation rate on income earned abroad, Klein held it for them at the Chemical Bank in New York City and paid it to them over periods of time of up to 20 years.
+Klein invested that money, which earned far more than Klein was obligated to pay his clients, and kept the difference, thereby maintaining control over the money.